Guide

 Do AI tools actually save time or just feel productive?

 Both happen, and you need to measure the difference.
-Track hours saved per week for any AI tool you adopt.
-If you cannot point to at least 2-3 hours reclaimed weekly after two weeks of use, the tool is adding complexity, not removing it.
-Cut it and try something else.
+Track recurring work removed for any AI tool you adopt.
+If you cannot point to concrete tasks that no longer land on your plate, the tool is adding complexity, not removing it.

 Ready to try AI operations?